Arrows Grand Prix International: TWR Arrows

 After a failed attempt to buy Ligier, Tom Walkinshaw bought 51% of the team.
-In so doing he bought out Alan Rees' share in March 1996, and the team dropped the Footwork name.
+In so doing he bought out Alan Rees' share in March 1996, and the team dropped the Footwork name (though the team was still listed as Footwork in the constructor standings that year).
 In taking over Arrows, he brought designer Frank Dernie and several others with him from Ligier and dropped Alan Jenkins, who joined the new Stewart outfit.
 Walkinshaw had a history of success in various motor sport categories, having won the World Sportscar Championship for Jaguar three times, several touring car championships and had been behind Michael Schumacher's first world title.
 At the time, TWR was running the Holden Racing Team in Australia with great success.
 At home, Walkinshaw was operating the Volvo team in the British Touring Car Championship, and the Volvo and Arrows programmes were operated concurrently.

 Walkinshaw had plans to turn Arrows into a world championship winning team.
 To that end in September he signed up World Champion Damon Hill and hired wealthy Brazilian Pedro Diniz to help pay for Hill's salary.
 His TWR operation moved the outfit to Leafield and put a new technical team in place.
 John Judd prepared the Yamaha sourced engine, while Dernie made way for John Barnard who was hired as designer and technical chief.
 Under an exclusive deal, Bridgestone supplied tyres.
 The team nearly secured a maiden victory at the 1997 Hungarian Grand Prix, where Hill started in third position and passed Michael Schumacher to take first place.
 Hill led comfortably until with just two laps left, a rubber seal in the hydraulic system failed.
 Hill was overtaken on the last lap but he clung on to finish second.

 As Hill left Arrows after 1997 season to race for Jordan, the team contracted Finnish driver Mika Salo to partner Diniz for the 1998 F1 season.
 The 1998 season marked a new era for Arrows, as the team decided to build its own engines after buying out Brian Hart's preparation company.
 A V10 Arrows T2-F1 was made to power the cars for the team.
 It proved to be a difficult season, although both cars finished a respectable fourth and sixth at the eventful 1998 Monaco GP, and Diniz went on to score a single fifth-place finish at the wet Belgian race.
 Arrows ended up finishing seventh in the Constructors' Championship, with a total of six points.
 Barnard left the team after a dispute with Walkinshaw, with Mike Coughlan taking over as technical director.
 At this point Zakspeed tried to buy Walkinshaw's shares in Arrows for around $40 million but terms could not be reached and the deal fell through.